Kamil-Krawiec/Tutor-Django-App/README.md

 3. You can search for your tutor by your preferences.

-4. You can add your mentees if you already have an account.
+4. You can add or delete your mentees if you already have an account.

 5. Catchy headlines.

+6. Email to tutors.